ggunti/rnw-ui-builder/README.md

 https://user-images.githubusercontent.com/26307699/159665607-f41cfdcb-2a32-4606-8f07-0573d498a261.mov

-6. After you built the pages of your project, use the web & mobile apps to see how the pages look (use the "Preview" button):
+6. After you built the pages of your project, use the web & mobile apps to see how the pages look like (use the "Preview" button):

 https://user-images.githubusercontent.com/26307699/159666921-ea6d3f68-bfb2-4436-aa19-620df2bac892.mov

-7. If you like how your pages look like, use the "Generate project code" or "Generate page code" to generate & download a `react-native-web` compatible code for your entire project, or just one page:
+7. If you like how your pages look like, use the "Generate project code" or "Generate page code" to generate & download a `react-native-web` compatible code for your entire project, or just for one page:

 https://user-images.githubusercontent.com/26307699/159668111-a6f0b3fe-2bfe-451b-85e0-3639a6080d86.mov